 As I was saying in my last post, it all feels gift-wrapped with the narrative that you have to spend lots of money and/or over-consume to be happy.

 This is why I want to talk today about playing tourist in your home country and how you can do it.

-Not only is it easy, fun and an amazing way to achieve personal growth, it is also sustainable.
+Not only is it easy, fun, it is also sustainable.
 You can still get all the feels of traveling without the hassle (and expense) of travelling abroad.